valango/react-svelte-vue/README.md

 The project started as my step-by-step track following the [React tutorial](https://reactjs.org/tutorial/tutorial.html).
-However, since the commit labeled "Renamed the project", it is different.
+However, since the commit labeled "`Renamed the project`", it is different.

 Here I implement the same mind boggling _TTT_ game on three platforms:
 [_**React**_](https://reactjs.org/), [**_Svelte_**](https://svelte.dev/) and